valerie-roske/TDDIntro/MocksAndStubs.md

 #### Using Verify

-Find the class `com.thoughtworks.tddintro.exercises.library.Main` and run it.
+Find the class `tddintro.exercises.library.Main` and run it.
 This shows you the existing behavior of the program; which is to print out the three books that are added in the `Main` class.
 Note that we are passing the list of books and the `PrintStream` into the constructor of `Library`.
 This lets us use a real `PrintStream` in our main method and a mock `PrintStream` in our tests.